Johnny Burnette: The Rock and Roll Trio

 In 1952, the Burnette brothers and Burlison formed a group called the Rhythm Rangers.
 Johnny sang and played acoustic guitar, Dorsey played bass and Paul Burlison played lead guitar.
 For economic reasons, the three moved to New York in 1956 and managed to get an audition for Ted Mack's Original Amateur Hour.
 Winning the competition three times in a row gained them a place in the finals and a recording contract with Coral Records, and they renamed themselves the Rock and Roll Trio.
 They also gained a manager, the bandleader Henry Jerome, and a drummer, Tony Austin (a cousin of Carl Perkins).

 Promotional appearances were arranged on Dick Clark's American Bandstand, Steve Allen's Tonight Show and Perry Como's Kraft Music Hall, together with a summer tour with Carl Perkins and Gene Vincent.
 On Sunday September 9, 1956, they appeared as finalists on the Original Amateur Hour at Madison Square Garden, singing "Hound Dog".
 Despite this activity, the three singles this rock and roll trio had released over this period failed to reach any national hit parade.
 This might be due to a result of Elvis Presley who appeared on a CBS television program that was broadcast live from Los Angeles, CA at exactly the same time that this Burnette trio had performed on ABC televised "Original Amateur Hour" in New York.
 Furthermore, the CBS show that had broadcast Elvis in Los Angeles, had garnered an 82.6% share, or 60,710,000 viewers, whereas the ABC and NBC networks had garnered less than 5 million viewers each.

-In order to cover their living expenses, the Trio was forced to go on the road, for what seemed to be an endless stream of one-night stands.
-This exhausting regime led to squabbles, which were exacerbated in Dorsey's case by Jerome's use of the name Johnny Burnette and the Rock and Roll Trio on records and live dates.
-Things finally came to a head at a gig in Niagara Falls in autumn 1956, when, as a result of a fight, Dorsey quit the group a week before they were to appear in Alan Freed's film Rock, Rock, Rock.

 Johnny Black, the brother of Elvis's bassist Bill Black, was rapidly recruited to fill Dorsey's place.
 Despite the film appearance and three more single releases and one LP release, the group failed to achieve any chart success.
 The Rock and Roll Trio disbanded in autumn 1957.